Tsushima at it’s furthest point from Japan is less than 50km from South Korea.

 Then expressway to west coast.
 The expressways are elevated giving a terrific view of the country side but with no place to stop.
 I did anyway for a quick photo

 I arrive as the sun dips low.
 Izumo is another rust belt town.
-Japan is corroding away, in more ways than one.
+Japan is corroding away.

 People who have never been to Japan continue to tell me how it is so expensive.
 That was back when Miami Vice was on tv, 30 years ago.
-Not that anyone believes me.
 Espresso coffees now at all the convenience stores about $1.50 , 1/3rd Australian prices and as I have posted before family restaurants offer many meals from around $6.

 Day 4.
 Shimane to Yamaguchi prefecture